jkougoulos/9to5tail/README.md

 Thanks to File::Tail, you don't have to restart when the log file is rotated

-kill -SIGUSR1  will dump in the script's log file (TailerLog) the counters for ignored lines, allowing you to optimize the order of the filters and gain some speed. kill -SIGTERM will gracefully terminate the process, sending any pending reports.more
+kill -SIGUSR1  will dump in the script's log file (TailerLog) the counters for ignored lines, allowing you to optimize the order of the filters and gain some speed.

+kill -SIGTERM will gracefully terminate the process, sending any pending reports.

 MaxReportBytes defines the maximum size of the report mail.
 Report will be truncated to get an idea of what is happening but you will have to dig in the logs to see what is the problem.